The Myth of Christian Ignorance

 Western Europe had more peace and economic-technological development than ever, led by Christian monasteries.
 The Eastern Byzantine and Slavic Christian realms maintained a robust intellectual and cultural inheritance.

 By contrast, the Enlightenment was an intellectual dead-end and led to today’s environmental and political crises, along with the resurgence of authoritarianism and tribal-racism checked by Christians for centuries.
-And Christians in Africa, Asia, and the Middle East contributed immensely to their cultures.
+Also, Christians in Africa, Asia, and the Middle East contributed immensely to their cultures.

 Incidentally, the Anastasis Center, therefore, re-examines global Christianity prior to colonialism and the “Enlightenment” — for that, in addition to the resources below, you might be interested in our resources on Church and Empire.

-Messages and Resources on the Myth of Christian Ignorance
+Messages and Resources

 The Impact of Jesus